Hyperventilation is rapid and deep breathing. It is also called overbreathing, and it may leave you feeling breathless.

 Over the long term, measures to help you stop overbreathing include:

-If these methods alone do not prevent your overbreathing, your doctor may recommend a beta-blocker medication.
+If these methods alone don't prevent overbreathing, your provider may recommend medicine.

-Call your health care provider if:
+Call your provider if:

-Your doctor will perform a careful physical examination.
-The doctor will also ask detailed questions about your symptoms.
+Your provider will perform a physical exam and ask about your symptoms.

 Your breathing will also be checked.
-If you are not breathing quickly, the doctor may try to cause hyperventilation by telling you to breathe in a certain way.
+If you are not breathing quickly at the time, the provider may try to cause hyperventilation by telling you to breathe in a certain way.
 The provider will then watch how you breathe and check which muscles you're using to breathe.

-Tests that may be performed include:
+Tests that may be ordered include:

 Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.